 To achieve more acidic soil, you could use a product like Espoma Organic Citrus-tone, which is a fertilizer that is higher in Nitrogen.
 Nitrogen will gradually lower the PH of the soil over time.

 You could also use a product like Espoma Organic Soil Acidifier, which is essentially sulfur that immediately drops the PH of the soil.

 Does Coffea arabica really produce coffee beans that brew good coffee?

 Yes!
-However, the amount of beans a coffee plant produces indoors will be relatively small.
+However, the number of beans a coffee plant produces indoors will be relatively small.